khaleej-vacc/documentation-site/docs/Temporary I CTL2025/Controller Briefings/OKAC FIR.md

 - LDDU-OMAA
 - LPPT-OMAA

-Please note that these transiting aircraft are to be transfered to **OBBB_3_CTR** and not the **North** callsign.
+Please note that these transiting aircraft are to be transferred to **OBBB_3_CTR** and not the **North** callsign.
 The MIT (Minimum in Trail is 10NM entering the next FIR, in the case where this is not possible, coordination must happen with the next FIR controller.)

 ---

 ### Sector File Installation

-To install our latest sectorfile, which is mandatory, please head to [Aeronav](https://files.aero-nav.com/OKAC) and download the latest published sectorfile.
+To install our latest sector file, which is mandatory, please head to [Aeronav](https://files.aero-nav.com/OKAC) and download the latest published sector file.

 - We utilise **vATIS** to set up our ATIS information.
-If at all, you are not familiar on how to utilise this software, it is your responsibility to message a member of Staff within Khaleej for assistance.
+If at all, you are not familiar on how to utilise this software, it is your responsibility to message a member of Staff within the Khaleej vACC for assistance.
 Once downloaded, open the file and head to the 'Plugins' folder --> 'vATIS Profiles'.
-- Follow this video for further assitance: [Tutorial](https://www.youtube.com/watch?v=MlV7Lu5gzgk)
+- Follow this video for further assistance: [Tutorial](https://www.youtube.com/watch?v=MlV7Lu5gzgk)